 \begin{Lemma} Let $G$ be a semisimple Lie group with finite center, $P^\pm$ be a pair of proper opposite parabolic subgroups of $G$ and $\tau:G\to \SL_d(\R)$ be the Pl\"ucker representation given by Proposition \ref{Plucker}.
 If $\Gamma$ is a one-ended, torsion-free hyperbolic group and $\rho:\Gamma\to G$ is a representation such that the restriction of $\rho$ to each Fuchsian vertex subgroup of $\Gamma$ is $(P^+,P^-)$-Anosov and for each cyclic vertex group $\Gamma_v$ of $\Gamma$ there is a registering subgroup $H$, such that $\rho|_H$ is $(P^+,P^-)$-Anosov, then $\tau\circ\rho$ is amalgam Anosov.

 In particular, if $G$ has rank 1 and $\rho:\Gamma\to G$ is amalgam Anosov, then $\tau\circ\rho$ is amalgam Anosov. \end{Lemma}

-\begin{proof} Properties (1) and (2) in the definition of an amalgam Anosov representation and Proposition \ref{Plucker} imply that the restriction of $\tau\circ\rho$ to any Fuchsian vertex group is projective Anosov and that for each cyclic vertex group $\Gamma_v$ of $\Gamma$ there is a subgroup $H$ that registers $\Gamma_v$ such that $(\tau\circ\rho)|_H$ is projective Anosov.
+\begin{proof} Properties (1) and (2) in the definition of an amalgam Anosov representation and Proposition \ref{Plucker} imply that the restriction of $\tau\circ\rho$ to any Fuchsian vertex group is projective Anosov.
+Further, it implies that for each cyclic vertex group $\Gamma_v$ of $\Gamma$ there is a subgroup $H$ registering $\Gamma_v$ such that $(\tau\circ\rho)|_H$ is projective Anosov.
 Therefore, $\tau\circ \rho$ is amalgam Anosov.

 If $G$ has real rank 1, there is a unique conjugacy class of pairs of proper opposite parabolic subgroups.
 Consequently, every amalgam Anosov representation satisfies the assumptions of the lemma. \end{proof}